NuGet/docs.microsoft.com-nuget/docs/consume-packages/includes/restore-nuget-exe-cli.md

-The NuGet CLI [restore](../../reference/cli-reference/cli-ref-restore.md) command downloads and installs any packages that are missing from the packages directory.
+The NuGet CLI [restore](../../reference/cli-reference/cli-ref-restore.md) command downloads and installs any packages that are missing from a project's package directories.
+The command works on projects that use either `PackageReference` or *packages.config* for package references.

-Like `install`, the `restore` command only adds packages to disk, but doesn't change the project's dependencies.
-To change project dependencies, modify the *packages.config* file manually, then use `restore`.
+Like `install`, the `restore` command only adds packages to disk, but doesn't modify the project file or *packages.config*.
+To add project dependencies, use the Visual Studio Package Manager UI or Console, then run `install` or `restore`.

 To restore packages, run the following command: